Preparing for an apprenticeship interview

 Remember, it’s nice to be nice and there is nothing better than people who are friendly and polite, so make sure you ask how the interviewer is when you introduce yourself.
 Be confident.
-I know in some cases confidence can be an issue for some people, you may be naturally quite shy and don’t really know how to blow your own trumpet but you need to expand on any answers you give and avoid one work answers such as “yes” or “no”.
+I know in some cases confidence can be an issue for some people, you may be naturally quite shy and don’t really know how to blow your own trumpet but you need to expand on any answers you give and avoid one word answers such as “yes” or “no”.
 You’ve been asked for an interview because they see your potential – don’t waste an opportunity to show someone your abilities.

 If you are feeling nervous before you Apprenticeship Interview, ask someone to go through some mock interview questions with you the night or morning before.
 Check back through your CV, if you are asked a question about your previous work experience or education they see on there, you need to know you can answer these with no hesitation.